kim-marcel/basic_neural_network/README.md

 - [XOR solved with Basic Neural Network Library](https://github.com/kim-marcel/xor_with_nn)

-## TODO

-- Add support for multiple layers

 ## Download

-If you want to use this library you can [download](https://github.com/kim-marcel/basic_neural_network/releases/download/v0.1-alpha/basic_neural_network.jar) v0.1-alpha.
+If you want to use this library you can [download](https://github.com/kim-marcel/basic_neural_network/releases/download/v0.1-alpha/basic_neural_network.jar) v0.1-alpha here or check the release tab of this repository.
 There might be a newer version available.
-Please check in release tab of this repository.

 ## Documentation

-coming soon...
+Coming soon...

+## Upcoming features

+- Support for multiple layers